simonMarcotte/simonMarcotte/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-255E63?style=for-the-badge&logo=About.me&logoColor=white)](https://simonmarcotte.app)

 * 🎓 Pursuing a BSc. in Computer Engineering Co-op at the University of Alberta.
-* 🇨🇦 Incoming Software Development Engineering Intern @ Amazon | Prev @ General Fusion and UAlberta
+* 🇨🇦 Software Development Engineering Intern @ Amazon Web Services | Prev @ General Fusion and UAlberta

 Hey, I’m Simon Marcotte, a 4th year Computer Engineering student at the University of Alberta.
-I recently completed an internship at General Fusion, and I am interested in backend software, hardware, and automation.
+I am currently working in the Oracle Database team at AWS, and I am interested in backend software, hardware, and automation.
 Feel free to message or email me with any questions.

 A link to my portfolio website can be found above ([simonmarcotte.app](https://simonmarcotte.app/)) feel free to check it out!